-Our legal name is Legend Biotech Corporation and our commercial name is Legend Biotech.
-Our company was incorporated on May 27, 2015 as an exempted company in the Cayman Islands with limited liability under the Companies Act of the Cayman Islands.
 Our principal executive offices are located at 2101 Cottontail Lane, Somerset, NJ 08873, and our phone number is (737) 317-5050.
 The registered office address of the Company is PO Box 10240, Harbour Place, 103 South Church Street, George Town, Grant Cayman KY1-1002, Cayman Islands.
 Our agent for service of process in the United States is Ying Huang, Ph.D., Chief Executive Officer, Legend Biotech Corporation, 2101 Cottontail Lane, Somerset, New Jersey 08873.

-Our capital expenditures for the years ended December 31, 2021, 2020, and 2019 amounted to \$47.7 million, \$52.6 million, and \$46.8 million, respectively.
-These expenditures primarily consisted of property, plant and equipment and intangible assets.
+Our capital expenditures for the years ended December 31, 2021, 2020, and 2019 amounted to \$44.5 million, \$50.0 million, and \$46.8 million, respectively.
+These expenditures primarily consisted of property, plant and equipment and collaboration assets.
 We expect our capital expenditures to increase in absolute terms in the near term as we continue to advance our research and development programs and grow our operations.
 We anticipate our capital expenditure in 2021 to be financed from our cash and cash equivalents on hand.
 Primarily, these capital expenditures will be made both in the United States and China, where our principal research and development facilities are currently located.